eyonggu/eyonggu.github.io/_posts/2022-02-25-kernel-start.markdown

 }
 ```

-## Kernel startup
+## Kernel start

-[start_kernel()](https://github.com/torvalds/linux/blob/master/init/main.c#L927) is a generic function that is very big and does lot of initialization.
-It's not possible to cover all, instead, only some important/interesting init will be detailed here.
+In the kernel file [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c), function [start_kernel()](https://github.com/torvalds/linux/blob/master/init/main.c#L927) does the kernel initization and launtch the first *init* process.

+start_kernel() function is very big, it's not possible to cover everything in this article, there will more articles later on to cover some specific areas.

 ```c
 asmlinkage __visible void __init __no_sanitize_address start_kernel(void)